More and more people around the world are moving towards spirituality. Why?

 7. Conquering EGO is the biggest challenge!

-Vyavhaar – Practice makes perfect!
+Vyavhaar – Practice makes perfect

-Spiritual practice in the modern context is incomplete without one’s engagement in a social service in a selfless manner.
+Spiritual practice in the modern context is incomplete without one’s engagement in social service in a selfless manner.
 You may not always be able to reach your goal.
 You may even face a lot of hurdles in your pursuit of goals, but do not give up.

-The essence of Bhagavad Gita is “Do your duty sincerely without bothering about the fruits or consequences.”
+The essence of the Bhagavad Gita is “Do your duty sincerely without bothering about the fruits or consequences.”
 All those leaders who have created history are known for their selfless service to the cause of humanity.

 Discover the true joy of loving, caring, and sharing.

 Conflicts are unavoidable.
 How to handle conflict really matters.
-Use an appropriate method of conflict management that results in “win–win” situation for everyone.
+Use an appropriate method of conflict management that results in a “win-win” situation for everyone.
 Ultimate happiness lies in the welfare of the entire humanity.
 This is the core message of spirituality.

 There are four cornerstones of developing spirituality for promoting good health:

 Strategy for promoting good health should follow a holistic approach.
 It is here that spirituality can really offer help.
-It holds that highest quality of health is a feasible approach.
+It holds that the highest quality of health is a feasible approach.
 You should consider the fitness of body, mind, and spirit as one integrated concept.
 Taking care of your health is extremely important because unless you address this you can’t attain higher values in life.

 “Shareeram-adhyam khalu Dharma Sadhanam”